ElectionDataAnalysis/electiondata/docs/User_Guide.md

 err = mdl.load_all()
 ```

+Some results files may need to be munged with multiple mungers, e.g., if they have combined absentee results by county with election-day results by precinct.
+If the `.par` file for that results file has `munger_name` set to a comma-separated list of mungers, then all those mungers will be run on that one file.

 ## Pull Data
 The Analyzer class uses parameters in the file `analyze.par`, which should be in the directory from which you are running the program.